5 Questions to Help You Understand the Bible

 #1Your approach: How should I prepare to receive God’s Word?

-• Insightful - able to illuminate truth and the heart (Heb.
+• It is insightful (able to illuminate truth and heart-Heb.
 4:12)

 #2 – Your Observation: What does the Bible say?